 The scientist father of a teenage girl and boy accidentally shrinks his and two other neighborhood teens to the size of insects.
 Now the teens must fight diminutive dangers as the father searches for them.

-After being trapped in a jungle board game for 26 years, a Man-Child wins his release from the game.
-But, no sooner has he arrived that he is forced to play again, and this time sets the creatures of the jungle loose on the city.
-Now it is up to him to stop them.Written by
+After being trapped in a jungle board game for 26 years, a Man-Child finally wins his release from it.
+But he is immediately forced to resume play, and this time, savage jungle creatures are released into the city.
+He must stop them, but how?Written by

 Joshua Davis <email@example.com>